Practical, compassionate guidance for White therapists wanting to be more effective in their work with people of Color

 • AFFORDABLE: We offer quality CE courses through a reasonably-priced membership

-• DIVERSE: We highlight experts from historically-marginalized populations
+• DIVERSE: We highlight expert presenters from historically-marginalized communities